stoplightio/docs/articles/modeling/duplication-refs.md

 - Similar features can be created as reusable definitions and utilized with references
 - These definitions can be hosted on the same server as your OAS file or on a different server
 - You can reference a definition hosted at any location or server
 - Apart from defining reusable definitions, you can also define reusable responses and parameters.
-You can store your reusable definitions, responses, and parameters in a common library.
+You can store your reusable definitions, responses, and parameters in a common library

 <!-- theme: info -->
 >Key Terms: A definition is a named schema object.
 A reference is a path to a declaration within an OAS file.